kurves/alx-low_level_programming/0x0A-argc_argv/README.md

-Function that Prints alll the arguments it receives
+Program that multiplies two numbers